 The strategies discussed are helpful tools, but getting support is also important.

 Manipulation is not your fault.

 You are not weak if you find it hard to employ some of these tactics, especially against loved ones.

-If you feel particularly trapped in a manipulative situation, seek professional help or counseling.
-A trained therapist can give you better insight and help you work through some of the damage you’ve incurred via these relationships.
+If you feel trapped in a manipulative relationship, seek professional help or counseling.
+A trained therapist can give you strategies specific to your situation.